Upgrade To a New Release

 canton.domains.mydomain.init.domain-parameters.reset-stored-static-config = yes

-In order to benefit from protocol version 4, you will have to upgrade the domain accordingly.
+To benefit from protocol version 4, you will have to upgrade the sync domain accordingly.

 Upgrade to Release 2.4